openalea/lpy/doc/user/turtle.rst

 .. image:: ../_images/ex012.png
 		:scale: 60%

-The last manner to use the color system is to use **InterpolateColors**, it use to mix up to color in one.
+The last manner to use the color system is to use **InterpolateColors**, it use to mix up two colors in one.
-There is three parameter, the first and the second are the index of materials and the last is optional and it use to set a priority to the first or the second color for the final color.
+There is three parameter, the first and the second are the index of materials and the last is optional and it use to set a priority to the first or the second color to make the final color.

 .. code-block:: python